jeroensmits-fe/SintLucasFunnel/README.md

 ## What do we do?

 - [x] Building page semantically with HTML according to guidelines
-- [ ] Mobile first styling of the page
+- [x] Mobile first styling of the page
-- [ ] Making elements interactive with Javascript
+- [x] Making elements interactive with Javascript
-- [ ] You can convert CSS to a library such as postcss/scss
 - [ ] Work must be added to portfolio
 - [ ] Present your work to other developers